openfl/lime.openfl.org/_docs/advanced-setup/html5.md

     <dependency path="js-libs/someLibrary.js" />
     ```

-    `js-libs/someLibrary.js` file will be copied to `lib` directory of the compiled project.
-You can change the dependency export path (e.g. from `lib` to `js`) with this config:
+    The _js-libs/someLibrary.js_ file will be copied into the compiled project's _lib_ directory.
+You can change the dependency export path (e.g. from _lib_ to _js_) with this config:

     ```xml
     <config:html5 dependency-path="js" />